 Fig. 2. (a) Descending manifolds forming the Morse complex of f.
-Colored regions are 2-cells, gray lines are 1-cells. (b) A zoomed-in view of a 2-cell.
-The white arrows in (b) depict the gradient flows.
-Red, blue, and gray points are 0-cells that denote local maxima, local minima, and saddles, respectively.
+Colored regions are 2-cells, grey lines are 1-cells. (b) A zoomed-in view of a 2-cell.
+White arrows depict the gradient flows.
+Red, blue, and grey points denote local maxima, local minima, and saddles respectively.

 Persistence and persistence simplification.
 Persistent homology is a tool in topological data analysis for quantifying the significance of topological features.
-It is widely used for data de-noising through persistence simplification [22].
-In visualization, persistence has been used to simplify topological structures, such as Morse and Morse-Smale complexes [8], [28].
-For a 2D scalar function, we create a hierarchical Morse complex [22] by simplifying persistence pairs (in this case, maximum-saddle pairs) in the order of increasing persistence values [23].
+It is widely used for data de-noising through persistence simplification [21].
+In visualization, persistence has been used to simplify topological structures, such as Morse and Morse-Smale complexes [8], [27].
+For a 2D scalar function, we create a hierarchical Morse complex [21] by simplifying persistence pairs (in this case, maximum-saddle pairs) in the order of increasing persistence values [22].
 Persistence assigned to each critical point in the complex intuitively describes the scale at which a critical point disappears through simplification.
-Persistence pairs can be simplified by successively canceling pairs of critical points connected in the complex with minimal persistence while avoiding certain degenerate situations (see [23] for implementational details).
+Persistence pairs can be simplified by successively canceling pairs of critical points connected in the complex with minimal persistence while avoiding certain degenerate situations (see [22] for implementational details).

 Fig. 3 illustrates the process of persistence simplification for a 2D Morse complex.
-A saddle-maximum pair (z, x)with the minimal persistence in Fig. 3a is simplified in Fig. 3c (the respective 2D views are shown in Fig. 3b and Fig. 3d).
+A saddle-maximum pair (z,x) with the minimal persistence in Fig. 3a is simplified in Fig. 3c (the respective 2D views are shown in Fig. 3b and Fig. 3d).
 The process merges the orange cell into the green cell.
 The gradient flows of all points in the orange cell change their destination from x to y.